garygr2002/Rebalance/README.md

 The input to the software is a series of sixteen CSV files that are coded by date as a suffix in their names (format: yyyymmdd).
 Sample files are located in the data directory of this project.
 There you will find a series of subdirectories.
 Some subdirectories contain one or more input files of the same type, differing by date, or one or more output files differing by date.
 These sixteen input files are:

-1. Account: A description of accounts unique by institution and account number
+1. [Account File](#account-file): A description of accounts unique by institution and account number
-2. Basis: A hierarchy of expenses used for calculating capital gains tax
+2. [Basis File](#basis-file): A hierarchy of expenses used for calculating capital gains tax
-3. Code: A description of single-character alphabetic codes used internally by the tool
+3. [Code File](#code-file): A description of single-character alphabetic codes used internally by the tool
-4. Detailed: Fine-grained weight preferences specific to account
+4. [Detailed File](#detailed-file): Fine-grained weight preferences specific to account
-5. Distinguished: Key-value pairs that map programmatically accessible keys to sensitive portfolio keys, institution names, and account numbers
+5. [Distinguished File](#distinguished-file): Key-value pairs that map programmatically accessible keys to sensitive portfolio keys, institution names, and account numbers
-6. Gains Tax Rates (4 files): Current capital gains tax rates, one file for each of head-of-household, joint, separate and single filers
+6. [Gains File](#gains-files) (4 files): Current capital gains tax rates, one file for each of head-of-household, joint, separate and single filers
-7. Holding: The most important file, a hierarchy of holding valuations organized by portfolios, institutions, accounts, and securities
+7. [Holding File](#holding-file): The most important file, a hierarchy of holding valuations organized by portfolios, institutions, accounts, and securities
-8. Income Tax Rates (4 files): Current income tax rates, one file for each of head-of-household, joint, separate and single filers
+8. [Income Files](#income-files) (4 files): Current income tax rates, one file for each of head-of-household, joint, separate and single filers
-9. Portfolio: A description of portfolios unique by a key
+9. [Portfolio File](#portfolio-file): A description of portfolios unique by a key
-10. Ticker: A description of tickers unique by key (funds, ETFs or individual securities) that describe the type of securities held (e.g., stock, bond, cash or real estate)
+10. [Ticker File](#ticker-file): A description of tickers unique by exchange-traded symbols (funds, ETFs or individual securities) that describe the type of securities held (e.g., stock, bond, cash or real estate)

 As well as sample data files, the reader will also find in each data subdirectory a text file describing in column order the fields in the CSV files of that type.
 The column descriptions are also contained in this markdown file.
 Each row in the CSV files of the given type is assumed to have a unique key.
 The key field(s) are so indicated in the description file, and also in this markdown file.